 Fixed Income (Bond) Performance

-Interest rates increased across the US fixed income market for the quarter.
-The yield on the 5-year Treasury note increased by 3 basis points (bps) to 1.92%.
-The yield on the 10-year Treasury note increased by 2 bps to 2.33%.
-The 30-year Treasury bond yield increased by 2 bps to finish at 2.86%.
+Interest rates increased in the US during the third quarter.
+The yield on the 5-year Treasury note rose 21 basis points (bps), ending at 2.94%.
+The yield on the 10-year Treasury note increased 20 bps to 3.05%.
+The 30-year Treasury bond yield rose 21 bps to 3.19%.